 Ever year after we eat our holiday ham, we make ham soup.
-In the past, I’d always make a “ham and 15 bean” soup, but these days we don’t eat as many legumes as we used to so now, every year I try to come up with a new ham soup that’s just as filling.
+In the past, I’d always make a “ham and 15 bean” soup, but now, every year I try to come up with a new ham soup that’s just as filling.

 Last year, I shared a recipe for Cantonese Ham and Lotus Root Soup – it’s delicious!
 This year, I’m sharing a recipe for a French soup: Garbure.
 It’s pronounced: GAHR-boohr.
 Garbure originated in Gascony and is a simple French soup that’s loaded with salty meat and veggies.
 It typically calls for white beans too, but with all these vegetables, you won’t even notice that the are missing (did my trick work? did you notice I intentionally left out the word “beans” in that sentence?).

 I used carrots, celery, sweet potatoes, turnips and cabbage in this recipe.
 You can add other veggies if you want: parsnips, kohlrabi, potatoes, peas etc. There are no rules when it comes to what vegetables you can add to this peasant soup – use what you’ve got.

 Garbure soup is so hearty and thick that the word “soup” should really be in air quotes.
 You’re supposed to eat this “soup” with a fork.

 Yes, really.
 This soup is meant to be eaten with a fork.